 They formerly housed the town's principal industry.
 Wethered's Brewery was founded in the mid-18th century, transferring from the east to the west side of the High Street where it had its own artesian well.
 Long a major employer and famed for the quality of its products, Wethereds was taken over by Strongs after the Second World War, then absorbed by Whitbreads and sadly closed in 1988.

-Moving on further you will then pass on your right the early 17th century Chequers Inn and also Cromwell House, an 18th century classical town house.
+Moving on further you will then pass on your right the early 17th century Chequers Inn and also Cromwell House, a 17th century classical town house.
 Look up to see the plaque commemorating Edwin Clark, a famous Victorian engineer.

 Other buildings in the street have interesting facades, often the result of refacing older properties.
 These can be seen by looking up above the shop fronts.